phetsims/joist/doc/HomeScreen.md

 ## General Design Considerations
+**Question: Should this file be HomeScreenView.md or * HomeScreen.md**

 Here’s the when and why we use a Home Screen in simulation design

-* Home Screen View.md
-* Home screen is not very customizable in terms of its presentation
+* Home Screen is not very customizable in terms of its presentation
 * Needed when the simulation has more than one screen
-* Acts as a landing or welcoming screen, very briefly introducing the simulation and each of its screens
+* Acts as a landing screen, providing a very brief welcome and navigational access to each screen
-* Provides navigation to the sims screens in a suggested exploration order
+* Presents the sim screens in a suggested exploration order
+* Each Screen is activated via a button represented by a visual image and visible label, the sim screen's name
 * Contains a link to the PhET Menu

 ## Aesthetic Considerations
-* List out any specific design considerations, e.g., space
-* Potentially useful for scaffolding new designers
+* List out any specific design considerations that are potentially useful for scaffolding new designers
+* space
 * order
 * content in screen shots

 ## Accessibility Considerations
-* List out any design considerations that impact accessible design, e.g., visibility of content, special keyboard focus highlights, etc.
+When designing the Home Screen please consider and provide drafts for the following:
-* Very brief welcome sentence that indicates the number of screen for the simulation.
+* An action-oriented welcome phrase that indicates the the name of the simulation and the number of screens it has.
 For example,
+  * >> Come explore with Coulomb's Law.
+It has thwo interactive screens.
-  * "Come explore with Build an Atom.
-It has three screens."
+  * >> Come explore with Build an Atom.
+It has three interactive screens.
-* Each screen will be access via a button containing the name of the screen.
-The button context will be provided automatically by the assitive technology.
-For example, the screen button for Build and Atom would sound like:
+* Each sim screen will be access via a button containing the name of the screen.
+The button context will be provided automatically by the assistive technology.
+For example, the sim screen buttons for Coulomb's Law would typically sound like:
-  * Atom Screen, button
+  * >> Atom Screen, button
-  * Symbol Screen, button
+  * >> Symbol Screen, button
-  * Game Screen, button
+  * >> Game Screen, button
-* Each screen button needs a brief action-orientated sentence to go along with the screen name.
-You can think of this sentence as having an equivalent purpose as the visually inviting thumbnail.
-It should encourage interaction and hint out what the student wil do in that screen.
-The sentence will be read out along with the screen name provided on the button.
-For example, together the screen buttons and their description could sound like this:
+* Each sim screen button needs a brief action-orientated sentence to go along with the screen name.
+You can think of this sentence as having an equivalent purpose as the visually inviting thumbnail on the actual button.
+It should encourage interaction and hint at what the student will do in that screen.
+The sentence may or may not be read out along with the screen button's.
+The design intent, however, is that the description text would be read out automatically (Home Screen only) when the sim screen button receives keyboard focus.
+For example, on teh Home Screen a sim screen button should sound like this:
-  * Atom Screen, button.
+  * >> Atom Screen, button.
 Explore what makes up an Atom.
-  * Symobol Screen, button.
+  * >> Symobol Screen, button.
 Investigate atoms and their atomic symbols.
-  * Game Screen, button.
+  * >> Game Screen, button.
 Test your knowledge of atoms and atomic symbols.
-* The screen buttons function as navigation to the other screens.
-We can communicate this through the use of the navigation role by using the `nav` element.
+* The sim screen buttons function as navigation to the other screens.
+We communicate this automatically to users of assistive technology by ensuring the parent containing element has the _landmark role of navigation_.
+We do this in the code by using the html `nav` element.
 * The sim screens have an optional, but suggested order.
 We can communicate this by using a ordered list, or `ol` element.
-The list would contain list items to wrap the screen buttons and their descriptions
+The list would contain list items to wrap the sim screen buttons and their descriptions.
+* Our sims are not like typical web pages that have a large amount of content and links to other documents.
+We have, however, found in interviews that users are surprised if they find no headings or no links when they first visit the simualtion.
+We do indeed use headings to structure the sim screen pages, but there is still an open question if we need H2 headings on the Home Screen.
+For now, I have included the headings that would also appear on the sim screen pages, "Sim Screens" and "Sim Resources."
+We see how usres respons to this presentation.

 ### Gesture Support